-DePaul University in Chicago has added two new degree programs in computer animation as part of the College of Computing and Digital Media’s School of Cinema and Interactive Media offerings.
+DePaul University in Chicago has added two new degree programs in computer animation, which are housed in the College of Computing and Digital Media’s School of Cinema and Interactive Media.

 May 19, 2008